 - 26. For the controlled subjects of Initial Teacher Education, Pre-registration Nursing and Midwifery, and Paramedic Education, universities will be liable for a financial penalty if they exceed their consolidation number by 10% or 10 FTE places; whichever is larger.
-Pre-registration Nursing and Midwifery under-enrolment will be measured against the updated consolidation number following the receipt of SFC's Early Intakes Return. - 27.
+For Optometry, universities will be liable for a financial penalty if they exceed their consolidation number by 10%.
+Pre-registration Nursing and Midwifery enrolment will be measured against the updated consolidation number following the receipt of SFC's Early Intakes Return. - 27.
 For Dentistry, universities will be liable for a financial penalty if they exceed their consolidation number by 5%. - 28.
 For Medicine, universities will be liable for a financial penalty if they exceed their intake target for all Scottish/home fee, rUK and RoI entrants, subject to a 10% tolerance threshold. - 29.
 The control covers Scottish/home fee and rUK students.
 The financial penalty per FTE in breach of consolidation is the tuition fee for Scottish/home fee students and the teaching subject price for rUK students, based on the assumed breakdown of student numbers in excess of the threshold.